galv-team/galv-backend/README.md

 Once you have that, create a Django server configuration with the following settings:
 - Host: `0.0.0.0` (this allows you to reach the server from your host machine)
 - Port: `80` (**not** `8001` - this is the port on the Docker container, not the host machine)

+## Documentation

+Documentation is generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
+To make it easy to develop documentation, a Dockerfile is provided that will build the documentation and serve it using a webserver.
+It should refresh automatically when changes are made to the documentation.

+The docs container is started with `docker-compose up docs`.
+By default, it will serve at http://localhost:8005.

 ## Testing